-Application and Admission Procedures
+Application and Admissions Procedures

 Applications may be submitted any time prior to registration.
-Earlier application is desirable because the student's place in registration is determined by the date of the applicant's file; submitting admissions documents early also insures that there is adequate time for effective counseling and schedule planning.
-A later place in registration often means that the classes a student desires are already filled
+Earlier application is desirable because the student's place in registration is determined by the date of the applicant's file; submitting admissions documents early also insures that there is adequate time for effective counseling and schedule plannina.
+A later place in registration often means that the classes a student desires are already filled, as all District colleaes conduct early registration in some form.
+Applicants must submit the following material to the b.
+Official Transcripts: The following MUST be submitted-(1) a beginning student is required to furnish a transcript of the student's high school record; (2) a college transfer student is required to furnish official transcripts of all college work attempted.
+The College accrediting agency requires transcripts, and the College uses them in program advisement.
+IT IS ABSOLUTELY ESSENTIAL THAT TRANSFER STUDENTS SUBMIT OFFICIAL TRANSCRIPTS FROM PREVIOUS COLLEGES ATTENDED.
+If transcripts are not submitted, future enrollment of the student will be blocked and a transcript of work attempted at any DCCCD institution will not be released.

-Applicants must submit the following material to the Admissions Office to have a complete admissions file:
+Admissions Office to have a complete admissions file: a.
+An official application, available from the Admissions